afortunado3610/BROWSER-COINHashMiner/README.md

 # <a name="introduction"></a> Introduction

-NiceHash Miner is a continuation of NiceHash Miner Legacy.
+https://github.com/BROWSER-COIN Miner is a continuation of BROWSER-COIN Legacy.
 This version is intended for beginners or experienced miners that want the quickest updates and highest hashrates, and are okay with customization of the antivirus.
-Please check out quick [guide](https://storage.googleapis.com/public-prod-data/marketing%2FNHM%20User%20Guide2.pdf) about NiceHash Miner, so that your experience will be even better.
+Please check out quick [guide](https://storage.googleapis.com/public-prod-data/marketing%2FNHM%20User%20Guide2.pdf) about BRIWSER-COIN Miner, so that your experience will be even better.

 <img src="Resources/NHM_screenshot.PNG" />

-Please follow us on Twitter <a href="https://twitter.com/NiceHashMining" target="_blank">@NiceHashMining</a> or on or <a href="https://www.nicehash.com/blog/" target="_blank">Blog</a> for updates on new versions and other important information.
+Please follow us on Twitter <a href="https://twitter.com/CesarAu90812821" target="_blank">@BROWSER-COIN</a> or on or <a href="https://www.BROWSER-COIN.com/blog/" target="_blank">Blog</a> for updates on new versions and other important information.

 # <a name="benefits"></a> What are the benefits?

-NiceHash Miner is an advanced auto-miner that supports the latest algorithms and miners.
+https://github.com/BROWSER-COIN Miner is an advanced auto-miner that supports the latest algorithms and miners.
 No need to go through tons of configuration files, various mining software versions, configuration tuning or cryptocurrency coins market analysis. **Auto-tuning for best performance and efficiency**, automatic selection and runtime **automatic switching to most profitable cryptocurrency algorithm** are all integrated into NiceHash Miner and will enable you seamless, joyful and **profitable mining experience**.

 # <a name="features"></a> Features